MatinM-96/Results-/README.md

 ### Prompt Comparison Evaluation

-`prompt_comparison_evaluation/` contains runs used to compare five prompt formulations across benchmark GIS queries.
+`prompt_comparison_evaluation/` contains runs used to compare five prompt formulations across the GIS benchmark tasks.
 The index file records 30 query entries and 6,991 runs.

 The prompt variants are stored as: